bnomei/kirby3-autoid/README.md

 > Note: Collections are not only problem here.
 Use your own judgment and messasure time spend on calls.
 You can do that with plain `round(microtime(true) * 1000)` or tools like xdebug and [webgrind](https://github.com/jokkedk/webgrind).

 > ATTENTION: Please be aware the the `modified()` helper [does not notice a change in collection object count](https://github.com/bnomei/kirby3-autoid/issues/2) yet.
 I am still working on this.
+This is currently solved by a very short expiration time.

 ## Usage modified()